SuperCdat/WritForm/README.md

 # WritForm

-WritForm is an WPF software. :)
+WritForm is a WPF software. :)